 How to Use the Visual C++ Debugger

-This applies to Version 5.00 of the Microsoft Visual C++ Compiler.
+This applies to Versions 5 and 6 of the Microsoft Visual C++ Compiler.

-The debugger in earlier or later versions may differ in some respects.
+The debugger in other versions may differ in some respects.

 To use the debugger in the Visual C++ programming environment you must have compiled and linked your program using the "Debug" configuration (not the "Release" configuration).
 The configuration is set using the menu options Build | Set Active Configuration.
 This is the default configuration, so you don't have to set it unless you previously changed the configuration to "Release".